it3049c-fall22-henderson/hangman-palcicjm/README.md

 I understood a decent part of the assignment but found myself clueless as to what to do with certain functions.
 ### How long it took me to finish this?
 It took a few hours in total to complete this.

+Note: Added geolocation function js is written in the index.html file, not index.js